TareqNewazShahriar/zero-degree/README.md

 You can run the demo on a real device.
 Install **Expo Go** app (<a href="https://apps.apple.com/us/app/expo-go/id982107779">iOS app</a> / <a href="https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US">Android app</a>); on mobile browser, tap the demo link, it will be prompted to open the demo using *Expo Go*.

 ### Events, Props etc
-**Constructor parameter**: An Json object containing latitude, longitude of the target location.
+**Constructor parameter**: Pass an Json object containing latitude, longitude of the target location.
 ```js
 const _Greenland = { latitude: 76.94606201163724, longitude: -43.474120688453034 };
 let zeroDegreeObj = new ZeroDegree(_Greenland);